JuMe87/meet/README.md

 -  so that I can close its details after having read them.

  **Gherkin description**:
--  GIVEN a user has clicked and expanded an event element
+-  Given a user has clicked and expanded an event element
--  WHEN the user wants to read the details of an event
+-  When the user wants to read the details of an event
--  THEN the user must be able to collapse an event and hide its details after having read the details.
+-  Then the user must be able to collapse an event and hide its details after having read the details.

 ## FEATURE 3: SPECIFY NUMBER OF EVENTS